 Prescriptive maintenance

 Moving beyond predictive maintenance, we will see higher adoption of prescriptive maintenance enabled by high-speed, low-latency data connections that operate in real-time.
-Prescriptive algorithms will have access to even more data, which they can analyze and use to make better maintenance recommendations.
+Prescriptive algorithms will have access to even more data, which they can analyze and use to make better, data-driven maintenance recommendations.

 Such intelligent and fast processing means that maintenance technicians will be warned about incoming maintenance interventions well ahead of time, with more accuracy than ever.

-Alternatively, if the algorithms get such permissions, they will completely bypass human input and perform automated remedial actions (like slowing down or speeding up certain production processes).
+Alternatively, if the algorithms get such permissions, they will completely bypass human input and perform automated corrective actions (like slowing down or speeding up certain production processes).

 Digital twins